-- a) Exist a legal right to compensated both amounts; and - b) Exist the intention of settle the transaction on a net basis, or to collect the asset and pay the liability simultaneously.
+a) Exist a legal right to compensated both amounts; and

+b) Exist the intention of settle the transaction on a net basis, or to collect the asset and pay the liability simultaneously.
 These rights can only be legally enforceable during the normal course of the business, or in case insolvency, payment problems or bankruptcy, of any one or all of the parties involved in the transaction.

-Notes to the Consolidated Financial Statements As of December 31, 2018 and December 31, 2017 (Translation of financial statements originally issued in Spanish-See Note 2.1)
+(Translation of financial statements originally issued in Spanish-See Note 2.1)

-2.10 Inventory
+2.10 INVENTORY